Parallel Unlearning in Inherited Model Networks: Capturing Model-Inheritance

-TL involves pre-training a base model on one dataset and then applying this model to a new task.
-Typically, this process includes fine-tuning the parameters of the last few layers to better suit the new task~\cite{sendner2023smarter,rajapaksha2023improving}.
-The model continues to train on the specific dataset of the new task to adapt fully to its requirements.
-Through ongoing fine-tuning and training, the model is optimized for the best performance on the new task.
-The TL topology, similar to the IL topology shown in Figure~\ref{fig:IL}, also follows a comparable model updating process.
+\textbf{Transfer Learning.} TL pre-trains a base model on one dataset and adapts it to a new task by fine-tuning, typically on the last layers, using task-specific data~\cite{rajapaksha2023improving}.
+Through continued fine-tuning, the model aligns with the new task and achieves optimal performance.
+The TL topology mirrors the IL topology in Fig.~\ref{fig:IL}, following a similar update process.

-In these diverse learning frameworks, the inheritance relationship between models is pivotal.
-When a base model is updated or optimized, all corresponding child models derived from it must also be updated.
-To accurately capture this inheritance relationship, we employ the DAG topology as an effective abstraction method to capture the dependencies among models in these learning frameworks.
-The use of the DAG ensures that when a single model is updated, the entire subgraph—originating from this model and encompassing all related child models—is appropriately updated.
+In these learning frameworks, inheritance between models is crucial: when a base model is updated, all its child models must also be updated.
+We use a DAG topology to represent these dependencies, ensuring that updates to one model propagate through its entire subgraph of descendants.